flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 RC Mode Settings
 ++++++++++++++++

-Map the RC mode switch to a three way switch channel and manually override to a two way switch channel and set their thresholds.
+Map the RC mode switch to a three way switch channel and manual override function to a two way switch channel.
+Set their respective thresholds.

 .. important:: * FlytOS can be used without RC, but we recommend having an emergency RC pilot ready in case something goes wrong.